shellywanamaker/shellywanamaker.github.io/_posts/2018-04-24-RNA-isolation-update.md

 ---
 layout: post
-title: April 24, 2018, RNA Isolation Update and Upcoming Goals
+title: RNA Isolation Update and Upcoming Goals
 date: '2018-04-24'
 category: bairdi
 tags: RNAisolation, Qubit, Crabproject
 ---
+Last batch of RNA isolation based on what I picked previously.
+Working on organizing data sheets to figure out exactly what I have.
+Plan for this week.

 ### RNA Isolation